-In 1994, when Carl Rolark handed over the reins of The Washington Informer, Washington, D.C.’s African-American newspaper, to his daughter Denise, he created a legacy that would have meaning well beyond his immediate family.
+In 1994, when Calvin Rolark handed over the reins of The Washington Informer, Washington, D.C.’s African-American newspaper, to his daughter Denise, he created a legacy that would have meaning well beyond his immediate family.
 Denise joined the ranks of a select few women news publishers – a cohort that from then to now has barely increased.

 Denise Rolark Barnes still publishes the weekly newspaper founded by her father.
 The Informer reports on Washington’s Black community – in all of its fullness.
 That means it reflects the community’s economic and social diversity, the concerns of its business citizens, and its aspirational aims.
 It is referred to as the “good newspaper,” because it is so different from the typical ambulance-chasing city paper or broadcast news station that most American consumers are accustomed to.